 The base is a humble can of pinto beans, that cost less than a buck.
 A buck!!

 Combine those with a few other basic ingredients, and you have the most delicious bean cakes (or bean fritters).
-Talk about a budget friendly, versatile and comforting recipe!
+Talk about a budget-friendly, versatile and comforting recipe!

-How to Make Bean Fritters
+How To Make These Bean Fritters

-Full details on how to make bean fritters are in the recipe card below, but here are the basics –
+Full details on how to make bean fritters are in the recipe card below, but here are the basics:

-- Place patties on a lined baking sheet while you are preparing them all.
+- Use a round ice cream scoop to form into patties.
+Place the patties onto a lined sheet pan or large plate while you are preparing them all.

-Best Bean to Use
+Best Bean To Use

-How To Keep These Patties Together
+How To Keep the Patties Together

 These bean patties are held together using binders, such as egg and unseasoned panko bread crumbs.